Computational quantum transport: a scattering approach perspective: A pedagogical example: conductance of samples cut out of a two-dimensional electron gas

 with $\Phi = B e a^2 / \hbar$ the magnetic flux per lattice unit cell in units of flux quanta, and $a$ the lattice constant.
 Note that we have chosen $\mathbf{A}$ such that $H_{nm}$ does not depend on $x$.
-This allows us to use the same gauge in $x$-directed electrodes while keeping the electrode Hamiltonian translation invariant.\footnote{ If the leads are not all parallel, choosing a vector potential compatible with the lead translation symmetry becomes more complex~\cite{baranger1989}, however Kwant package implements a general solution to this problem. }
+This allows us to use the same gauge in $x$-directed electrodes while keeping the electrode Hamiltonian translation invariant.\footnote{ If the leads are not all parallel, choosing a vector potential compatible with the lead translation symmetry becomes more complex~\cite{baranger1989}.
+However, the Kwant package implements a general solution to this problem. }

-A scattering setup with an irregular shape shown in the Fig.~\ref{fig:practical_examples}(d) emulates a quantum dot attached to a quantum wire.
+A scattering setup with an irregular shape shown in the lower right panel of Fig.~\ref{fig:practical_examples} emulates a quantum dot attached to a quantum wire.
 The dot traps a resonant level with energy $E_0$ and a lifetime $\Gamma$, so that interference between the direct transmission and resonant tunneling gives rise to the conductance $g(E) \sim |t_d + \Gamma/(E-E_0 + i\Gamma)|^2$, with $t_d$ the amplitude of direct transmission.
 The conductance trace then has the characteristic asymmetric shape known as the Fano resonance~\cite{gores2000,clerk2001}.